madfam-io/plinto/docs/technical/DATABASE_DESIGN.md

 GROUP BY tenant_id, DATE(created_at);
 ```

-This database design provides a solid foundation for Plinto's identity platform with excellent performance, scalability, and maintainability characteristics.
+This database design provides a solid foundation for Janua's identity platform with excellent performance, scalability, and maintainability characteristics.